stuartridout/teamlink/README.md

+### We are seeing some challenges in non-GMT/UTC timezones - we're looking at this and will update this message when patched ###

 ## Overview

 With the TeamLink app, you get a space in Microsoft Teams where your team (or even the whole organisation) can share their whereabouts for the coming weeks, months or further (if they're that organised!).
 Whether it's working from home, one of your offices or not working e.g. vacations, not working or other planned leave, they can share this with a click of a button.